-Auto-Correct is a great and nifty feature in both Android and iPhone as well as Windows and Mac OS X, but at times it becomes annoying.
+Auto-Correct is a great and nifty feature in both Android and iPhone as well as Windows 10 and macOS, but at times it becomes annoying.
 You type something on your phone and without double checking and press send.
 When you read the sent message, you get the shock of your life by seeing that the Auto-Correct completely changed a word, resulting in a completely weird sentence.

 Auto-Correct feature is only useful in cases when you really want to write correct spelling and words and you don’t have any idea how to write in the correct way.
 In this article, we will see how to turn off Auto-Correct feature in iPhone and Android.
 Disabling Autocorrect is pretty easy and you can do that with just a few taps.

 Read also: How to Disable The Touch ID on an iPhone

 How to Turn Off Auto-Correct on Mac, Windows, iOS, Android

 Turning Off Auto-Correct on iPhone and iPad

 In order to turn off autocorrect in iPhone, perform the following steps.